 CMS provides an opportunity for IRFs to review their own data before it is publicly reported through confidential feedback reports available in the CMS designated data submission system.
 Several reports are available that provide different snapshots of the measure data (described in more detail below in 4a2.1.1).
-As of April 2017, providers could view the observed change in mobility performance measure in their confidential Review and Correct reports.
-The risk-adjusted change in mobility performance measure became available in the Quality Measure reports October 2018.
+As of April 2018, providers could view the discharge mobility performance measure data in their confidential Review and Correct reports.
+The performance measure became available in the Quality Measure reports October 2018.